imnltsa/ios15tether/README.md

 TrollStore Helper should now be installed into the Tips app.
 Open the Tips app and install TrollStore.
 If Tips doesn't say "Uninstall Persistence Helper", register Tips as a persistence helper.

 - You cannot set a passcode / enable any biometrics.
 Your device will panic if you enable a passcode, though a force reboot reverts the changes.
 If jailbroken, you can install [FakePass](https://repo.alexia.lol/debs/rootless/net.cadoth.fakepass_0.1.5_iphoneos-arm64.deb) (direct `.deb` link), though it will ***only work while jailbroken***.
 Install the tweak, respring, and attempt to set a passcode in the Settings app.
 This tweak does not provide real security, though would prompt a potential intruder to restore the device as rebooting simply enters DFU (they cannot boot as they do not have the required files).
 Please do ***not*** keep sensitive information on the device, even if you are jailbroken 24/7 as either simply forgetting to jailbreak or someone knowing what files are required to boot instantly compromise the security of your device.
-- The device will look ***bricked*** after a reboot once you restore as LLB is unsigned.
-If the device reboots, it enters a kind of "weird" DFU mode.
+- The device may look ***bricked*** after a reboot once you restore as LLB is unsigned.
+If the device reboots, it enters a kind of "weird" DFU mode (assuming you didn't replace LLB, otherwise the device is in recovery mode; if you also replace RecoveryLogo and the device shows a logo upon booting, let me know via Discord ([@dleovl](https://discord.com/users/772340930694611014))!).
 You will still need to do the [DFU mode](https://theapplewiki.com/wiki/DFU_Mode) button combination to enter the actual DFU though, else running `gaster pwn` will make your terminal go in a loop (press Ctrl+C to stop it).
 If this for whatever reason bothers you, look into [downr1n](https://github.com/edwin170/downr1n) (this tool does not assist with iCloud bypass, activation lock bypass, MDM bypass, etc.).
 - A tweak that causes SpringBoard to crash ***may*** put your device into a respring loop.
 Hold the Volume Up button while the device is respringing to enter safe mode if this occurs.

 ## Credits